jaodsilv/LifeHackingScripts/PromptEngineering/ClaudeProjects/InterviewPrep/project-base-instructions.md

 `load_knowledge study-session-command.md`
 `load_knowledge track-progress-command.md`

 Do not assume any of the possible contexts from the loaded files.
 Instead assume only what comes in the first input prompt.
-AND, before the response to the first prompt, print the result for the command `commands list_all:true details:all_options,no_details`
+AND, before the response to the first prompt, print the result for the commands `commands list_all:true details:all_options,no_details scope:global` and `commands list_all:true details:all_options,detailed scope:project`

+## Project
+- Project name: `Interview Preparation`
+- Project description: `This project is designed to help me prepare for interviews.
+It will help me to prepare for recruiter calls, general coding interviews, code review intervviews, Architecture/system design interviews, behavioral interviews, technical experience interviews, core values interviews or any type of interview that I need to prepare for.`